-Pressing the engine start button will begin the process of detecting a FOB in range.
-Our system will search in the area of the driver and if the FOB is in range it will respond with a single blink.
-If the FOB is authorized our system will allow the engine to start.
+Pressing the engine start button will begin the process of detecting a FOB in range (J11P2 active).
+Our system will look in the area of the driver.
+If the FOB is in range it will respond with a single blink.
+If the FOB is authorized.
+Our system will tell the motor that it may start.